 14. July 2018–May 2020, Senior Materiel Leader and Director, ICBM Directorate, Air Force Nuclear Weapons Center, Hill AFB, Utah

-15. May 2020-June 2021, Senior Military Assistant, Office of the Assistant Secretary of the Air Force (Acquisition, Technology, and Logistics), the Pentagon, Arlington, Va.
+15. May 2020-June 2021, Senior Military Assistant, Office of the Assistant Secretary of the Air Force for Acquisition, Technology and Logistics, the Pentagon, Arlington, Va.

 16. August 2021–September 2022, Director, Air Force Security Assistance and Cooperation Directorate, Air Force Life Cycle Management Center, and Director of International Affairs, Air Force Materiel Command, Wright-Patterson AFB, Ohio

-17. September 2022–present, Program Executive Officer, Command, Control, Communications, and Battle Management, Office of the Assistant Secretary of the Air Force (Acquisition, Technology, and Logistics), the Pentagon, Arlington, Va.
+17. September 2022–January 2026, Department of the Air Force Program Executive Officer, then Portfolio Acquisition Executive for Command, Control, Communications and Battle Management, Office of the Assistant Secretary of the Air Force for Acquisition, Technology and Logistics, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

-1. September 2008–July 2011, Information Operations and Space Planner, and Executive Officer to the Director of Operations, U.S. European Command, Patch Barracks, Stuttgart, Germany, as a major and lieutenant colonel
+1. September 2008–July 2011, Information Operations and Space Planner, and Executive Officer to the Director of Operations, U.S. European Command, Patch Barracks, Stuttgart, Germany, as a lieutenant colonel

-2. June 2014–July 2016, Deputy for Systems Engineering Plans and Policy to the Deputy Assistant Secretary of Defense for Systems Engineering, Office of Secretary of Defense, the Pentagon, Arlington, Va., as a lieutenant colonel and colonel
+2. June 2014–July 2016, Deputy for Systems Engineering Plans and Policy to the Deputy Assistant Secretary of Defense for Systems Engineering, Office of Secretary of Defense, the Pentagon, Arlington, Va., as a colonel

 MAJOR AWARDS AND DECORATIONS